National Leaders of Color Fellowship Program

 Learn more about our history of engagement with program alumni.

-In 2019, WESTAF commissioned an independent evaluation of the ELC program to assess whether we were meeting our stated program goals effectively.
+In 2019, Creative West commissioned an independent evaluation of the ELC program to assess whether we were meeting our stated program goals effectively.
 The evaluation provided alumni with an opportunity to reflect on the experience and any influence it may have had on various aspects of their personal and professional lives.
 Key findings included:

 • The program achieves its goals to develop leaders of color committed to the arts.